VideoChat-A1: Thinking with Long Videos by Chain-of-Shot Reasoning: Experiment

 \paragraph{Ablation on Number of Initialized Shots.}

-To evaluate the impact of the number of initial shots on the experimental results, the initial shot count is set to 3, 6, and 9, respectively.
-As shown in Table~\ref{tab:num_init_shot}, the 6-shot configuration achieves best accuracies of 70.7, 64.2, 71.9, and 71.8/76.5 on EgoSchema, LongVideoBench, MLVU, and VideoMME, respectively.
-These correspond to gains of 1.6\%, 5.8\%, 4.2\%, and 4.0\%/3.7\% over the better of the other two configurations, demonstrating that the 6-shot setting yields the best overall performance.
+We evaluate the effect of the number of initial shots, which is set to 3, 6, and 9.
+As shown in Table~\ref{tab:num_init_shot}, the 6-shot achieves best accuracies compared with the other two configurations.
+For the subsequent rounds, considering that iterative process generates many subshots and aiming to balance computational efficiency, we fix clustering number for each subshot at $K=2$.